Analysis | Fauci’s actual view of how Trump’s handled the pandemic isn’t a mystery

 The next day, he was more pointed in an interview with the BBC.

-“We know that every single good study — and by good study I mean randomized control study in which the data are firm and believable — has shown that hydroxychloroquine is not effective in the treatment of covid-19,” he said.
+“We know that every single good study — and by ‘good study,’ I mean randomized control study in which the data are firm and believable — has shown that hydroxychloroquine is not effective in the treatment of covid-19,” he said.
 Given the investment Trump made in touting the drug, this was obviously a rejection of Trump’s position.

 Of course, Trump’s positions have often been obviously problematic for trying to contain the virus.
 The president’s approach to mask-wearing, which in the best moments has been a sort of shrug, prompted another Fauci rebuttal in that BBC interview.